rita-barbosa/LAPR4-2324/docs/sb_us_2000c/readme.md

 ## 3. Analysis

-*This functionality is for the Operator, so the user needs to be authenticated first to be able to see all the candidates list.*
+*This functionality is for the Operator, so the user needs to be authenticated first to be able to see all the candidates list oredered by name.*

 **System Sequence Diagram:**